Mike-Honey/hackathons/CSDC/README.md

 https://www.symptomchallenge.org/

-This CSDC dataset is broad - this solution is focussed on the non-US dataset of survey data produced by University of Maryland (UMD).
+This CSDC dataset is broad - this solution is focussed on the Global (non-US) dataset of survey data produced by University of Maryland (UMD).
 It is described in detail at the link above.
 The codebook presented on that site is used to translate the dataset structures into easy-to-read attributes.

 **Team Information:**